KingKidd4110/medEx/Readme.md

     .Push to the branch: git push origin feature/your-feature.
     .Open a Pull Request with a detailed description of your changes.

+## licence

 Please adhere to our code of conduct (CODE_OF_CONDUCT.md) and ensure tests pass before submitting.LicenseThis project is licensed under the MIT License.
 See the LICENSE file for details.ContactAuthor: [Ayienda Brian]

+## contact

-Email: ayiendabrian@gmail.com
+Email: <ayiendabrian@gmail.com>
 GitHub: github.com/kingkidd4110
 Issues: Report bugs or suggest features on the Issues page.